Joregina/Harry-potter-rating/README.md

 ## 📊Dashbaord breakdown

 ### 🔢 KPI Cards
--**Average of Rating**: 4
-Represents the average rating out of 5 given by users for the Harry Potter movies.
+-**Average Rating**: The average rating of the movies is 4 out of 5, this indicates that fans had a positive experience with the movies

--**NPS (Net Promoter Score)**: 60
-A score that indicates overall user loyalty.
-A score of 60 suggests that a large majority of users are promoters (highly satisfied).
+-**NPS (Net Promoter Score)**: The NPS score of 60 suggests that a large majority of fans are loyal to the Harry Potter franchise and are therefore likely to recommend Harry Potter movies to friends or collegues (highly satisfied).

--**CSAT (Customer Satisfaction Score)**: 0.76% Measures the percentage of users who reported being satisfied with the movies.
-The low score could indicate either a data anomaly or poor sentiment capture.
+-**CSAT (Customer Satisfaction Score)**: A CSAT of 76% indicates that a strong majority of fans are satisfied with the Harry Potter movies, though there's room to improve sentiment among a quarter of the audience.

 ## 📈 Harry Potter Rating Over a Year
-Line Chart showing monthly rating trends throughout the year.
+The line chart shows monthly rating trends over a year.
 - This visual helps identify spikes or drops in user engagement and interest, e.g., a noticeable peak in August suggests a possible release or event.

 ## 🌍 Harry Potter Fans Country Distribution